Christian Anderson Jr.

-Christian Anderson Jr. (born April 2, 2006) is a German-American college basketball player for the Texas Tech Red Raiders of the Big 12 Conference.
+Christian Anderson Jr. (born April 2, 2006) is a German-American basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+He played college basketball for the Texas Tech Red Raiders.

 High school career

 During his high school career, Anderson attended both Lovett School in Atlanta and Oak Hill Academy in Mouth of Wilson, Virginia.
 As a senior, in a matchup versus Montverde Academy and Cooper Flagg, Anderson recorded 20 points, six rebounds, and two assists.

 Recruiting

 Rated as a four-star recruit, Anderson initially made a verbal commitment to play college basketball at the University of Michigan.
 He then committed to Michigan in October 2021, before the start of his sophomore season.
 However after being committed to the Wolverines for almost three years, Anderson de-committed after head coach Juwan Howard was fired.
 He ultimately committed to play for the Texas Tech Red Raiders.

 College career

 On February 22, 2025, Anderson made his first career start, where he notched a career-high 21 points, while adding four rebounds, and four assists in a win over West Virginia.
 On March 14, he got the start where he scored 19 points in the semifinals of the 2025 Big 12 men's basketball tournament versus Arizona.
 For his performance during the 2024-25 season, he was named to the Big 12 Conference all-freshman team.
+Following the season, Anderson declared for the 2026 NBA draft on May 26, 2026.